hyperglyph/hyperglyph/README.rst

 however, the callbacks know enough to reconstruct the object or subsequent requests

-under the covers, the serialization of a resource is much like a webpage. it has some data fields, but also contains forms. these forms are a callback to a particular method on the resource, along with the arguments needed.
+under the covers, the serialization of an object is much like a webpage. it has some data fields, but also contains forms. these forms are a callback to a particular method on the resource, along with the arguments needed.

+the url is like a constructor of a resource. the path maps to the class (and possibly method to invoke), and the query arguments map to the constructor arguments.

 in effect: the server is like a web server, and the client is like a screen scraper.

-the url is like a constructor of a resource. the path maps to the class (and possibly method to invoke), and the query arguments map to the constructor arguments.

 why hate?
 ---------